Call us

 FAQ's

-Wheelhome is based in South Weald, a little village near Brentwood, Essex where we carefully hand-build small campercars.
-We have been the specialists in building compact and garageable elevating roof Motorcaravans that function as daily use cars since 1986.
+Wheelhome is based in South Weald, a little village near Brentwood, Essex where we carefully hand-build small campercars and towable Trailer Campers.
+We have been building compact and garageable elevating roof campers since 1986.
 We are enthusiastic campers and regularly go off in our little campers.

 We are proud to say we have won many awards and accolades over three decades, the latest being: Winner of Campervan Innovation Award 2023 from MMM magazine for our Vikenze III-e.